-In old cars, the usual staple for operations like changing a radio station was simple; twisting a knob or pressing a button gets you a desired outcome.
-Screens, on the other hand, are supported by systems that incorporate multiple features underneath different layers, requiring cumbersome navigation.
+In old cars, the usual staple for operations like changing a radio station was simple; twisting a knob or pressing a button gets you the desired outcome.
+Screens, however, are supported by systems that incorporate multiple features underneath different layers, requiring cumbersome navigation.
 Consequently, drivers may spend more time and attention on these screens, potentially causing them to take their eyes off the road for an extended period.

 In some situations, drivers must make split-second decisions to prevent collisions or accidents, and screens are not the most optimal option.
 They sometimes worsen the outcome of such events.
-A 2017 Study by the Foundation for Traffic Safety (AAA) shows that engaging with display systems can distract drivers for up to 40 seconds, long enough to cause a crash.
-AAA noted that navigation and turning on radios were the most common reasons drivers take their eyes off the road.
+A 2017 Study by the AAA Foundation for Traffic Safety (FTS) shows that engaging with display systems can distract drivers for up to 40 seconds, long enough to cause a crash.
+FTS noted that tasks involving navigation were the most common reasons drivers take their eyes off the road.